DarkBunniee/ReactJs-Projects/README.md

 # ReactJs-Projects
-This repository is created to stored small reactjs project for the purpose or learning concepts and building small React  Apps.
+This repository is created to stored small reactjs project for the purpose of learning concepts and building small React  Apps.